Downtown Cairo is full of hidden gems that are often bypassed by visitors. Here are my top picks for must-see architecture and historic buildings.

 10. Egyptian Diplomatic Club

-Once known as the Mohamed Ali Club, this building was an exclusive club for Cairo’s elites.
+The Diplomatic Club was once known as the Mohamed Ali Club, an exclusive gathering place for Cairo’s elites.

-Today it hosts gatherings and conferences for the city’s diplomatic community.
+Today it hosts gatherings and conferences for diplomats.

 Dating back to 1909, this Florentine-style church was once the main place of worship for Cairo’s community of Italian immigrants.